Francydijesi/hackbright_project/README.md

 ![alt text](https://github.com/Francydijesi/hackbright_project/blob/master/static/img/Readme/Homepage.png "Homepage")
 This app has three main sections:
-* Recipes, where you can store your own recipes or import new ones from the web
+* __Recipes__, where you can store your own recipes or import new ones from the web
-* Planner, a useful tool that allows you to upload the recipes you would like to cook during the week for each day and each meal.
+* __Planner__, a useful tool that allows you to upload the recipes you would like to cook during the week for each day and each meal.
-* Grocery.
-In this section you can view the shopping list automatically generated, with the ingredients necessary for the weekly meals which were uploaded in the planner.
+* __Grocery__, where you can view the shopping list automatically generated, with the ingredients necessary for the weekly meals which were uploaded in the planner.
 You can also keep track of the grocery expenses and analyze your shopping habits.

 ## Table of Contents